Planning on Moving Overseas

 Moving abroad is an exciting opportunity.
 However, moving can also be time-consuming and stressful, especially moving to a new country.
 To make your relocation abroad as smooth and exciting as possible, here is our moving abroad checklist for simplifying your move abroad.

 Moving abroad to a new destination typically takes about three to six months, so planning will help minimize surprises and allow you to enjoy the transition.
 We have organized an outline of things to do as the moving date gets closer to facilitate the process.

 For a Step by Step Guide to Moving Abroad, download the free 20-page checklist.**By submitting your email, you agree to receive monthly updates for expats, digital nomads, retirees, and more.

 Update Your Passport and Obtain Your Necessary Visa

 While those moving from one Schengen country to another will not need a visa, others will need to apply for a visa with the host country.
-U.S citizens can start by looking up country-specific visa requirements to identify what must be done in order to get a visa.
-Keep in mind that the visa application process can take 6 months or longer, so apply as early as possible.
+U.S citizens can start by looking up country-specific visa requirements to identify what must be done to get a visa.
+Keep in mind that the visa application process can take six months or longer, so apply as early as possible.

 Book Your International Ticket

 It’s no secret that flying to another country can be pricey.
 Start to examine flight prices to your destination country as soon as possible, and set up price alerts to notify you if a flight becomes available for the amount that you are hoping to pay.
 While sites like Skyscanner can prove invaluable for finding the best deals on flights, be sure to keep tabs on individual airlines as well, as some may charge a premium for booking your airline ticket through third-party sites.